impactorbitco/handbook-main/content/ims/policies/governance/Ethical Screening Policy.md

 As in spaceflight, conditions evolve.
 We **periodically recalibrate** our ethical policy to stay aligned with industry best practices and global sustainability standards.
 Team members and clients are encouraged to provide input for ongoing improvements.

-Green Orbit Digital’s **ethical trajectory is clear**: We support missions that contribute positively to the planet, space industry, and society while avoiding ventures that contradict our values.
+Impact Orbit Creative Group’s **ethical trajectory is clear**: We support missions that contribute positively to the planet, space industry, and society while avoiding ventures that contradict our values.

 🌍 **A more sustainable space sector begins with responsible choices.**

 *Last Updated: 4 May 2024*

-**Approved by:** Green Orbit Digital Mission Review Board
+**Approved by:** Impact Orbit Creative Group Mission Review Board